basilisk-explorers/ground-rules/README.md

 For future offences, if - following a suspension - the Explorers returns and continues to be disruptive and act contrary to the above agreements, a full removal will be implemented without warning.

-tldr; Explorers receive two warnings (the second stronger), then an appropriate action, and following offences will result in removal.
+tldr; Explorers receive two warnings (the second stronger), then an appropriate action, and following offences will result in removal from the group.

 # Alerting us 🙋🙋‍♂️